protoEvangelion/portfolio/src/pages/JavaScript/objectOriented.md

 ## The Class 'Syntactic Sugar'

+> It is still prototypes underneath the covers ~ Kyle Simpson

 - It is doing the same thing under the hood as the `new` keyword
+- The syntax is indeed nicer but it is mostly sugar
+  - But it is just like lipstick on a pig
+- `super` only has to be called first in the `constructor` function

 <p data-height="300" data-theme-id="31719" data-slug-hash="RyVVmd" data-default-tab="js,result" data-user="RyanGarant" data-embed-version="2" data-pen-title="JS Class Sugar For new Keyword" class="codepen">See the Pen <a href="https://codepen.io/RyanGarant/pen/RyVVmd/">JS Class Sugar For new Keyword</a> by Ryan Garant (<a href="https://codepen.io/RyanGarant">@RyanGarant</a>) on <a href="https://codepen.io">CodePen</a>.</p>

+### Cautions

+- You cannot extend an object
+- If you try to do anything **remotely dynamic**, things will start to fall apart
+  - The lesson is **don't color outside the lines** with this class pattern
+- You are not allowed to use them like a function but ONLY with the `new` keyword
+- When you try to do `.bind` or `.call` or `.apply` it only rebinds the `this` keyword however the `super` keyword is static
+  - It means that if you bind to a new context, `super` will still refer to the parent it extended from

 </article>